Mission | 9th Grade Recommendations | Course Sequence | Staff | Emails | Staff Office Hours | Staff Bios | Links

 Office location: room 1326

-- Ms. Weiss: Available Tuesday, Thursday and Friday at lunch.
-After school by appointment.
+- Ms. Weiss: Available before school and at LAP.
+Available after school by appointment.

 - Ms. Miller: Available Tuesday, Thursday and Friday at lunch.
 Before and after school by appointment.

 - Ms. Korn: Available at LAP.
 Before school and after school by appointment.

 - Mr. Morel: Available at LAP Monday - Friday.
 Before and after school by appointment.

 - Ms. Kelley: Available Wednesday and Thursday at lunch.
 After school by appointment.

 Carissa Merdzhan - I was born and raised in West Virginia and graduated from WVU with a degree in Spanish.
 I taught Spanish in South Carolina and West Virginia before moving to MD in 2007 to teach at Paint Branch.
 I love the beach and traveling!